icanswim/cosmoGPT/README.md

-# cosmoGPT
+# huggingMo
-An exploration of language modeling.
+An exploration of huggingface.